Craft malting: Washington State

 The Pacific Northwest craft beer industry has created strong demand for craft malt.
 A supplier in Skagit Valley was one of the first in the nation, operating since 2014.
 Washington State University operates the Mount Vernon Research Center which has developed new barley varieties suitable for the local climate and soil.
 One cultivar called "Richard" has produced over 6400 kg/ha.

 According to one source, "Skagit Valley malts are naturally lower in protein than those from other North American growing regions".

 Farms in the Skagit Valley area have produced barley on a small scale since the 1890s or earlier, and some are in the fourth generation of ownership by the same family.

 The arrival of craft malt has been called "The most important development for Seattle craft brewing", and "redefin[ing] ... what it means to be a truly local beer".

 A Skagit Valley craft malt company created the United States' first peat-smoked malt, to be used in whiskey made by the largest whiskey distillery west of the Mississippi, in Seattle.

+Seattle-based Westland Distillery opened a farm for experimental barley varieties in the Skagit Valley, north of Seattle, as well as purchasing barley for whiskey production from Skagit Valley Malting.